eslint/eslint/docs/src/rules/prefer-arrow-callback.md

 * In environments that have not yet adopted ES6 language features (ES3/5).

 * In ES6+ environments that allow the use of function expressions when describing callbacks or function arguments.

-## Version

-This rule was introduced in ESLint 1.2.0.